LatencyTDH/sample-architectural-designs/airbnb/DesignAirbnb.md

 end
 ```

-Operational and failure modes
+### Operational and Failure Modes

 * Degraded mode: If Redis bitset service is impaired, fallback to index-only availability\_ranges\_compact with a small false-positive rate; label results with “availability may have changed”.
 * Backpressure: If index latency > SLO, reduce K’ and prefer cached cell results; increase result TTLs temporarily.
 * Hotspots: Popular markets → pre-warm caches, shard pinning for high-density cells, autoscale search nodes with headroom.

-Key trade-offs
+### Key Trade-offs

 * Doing precise date validation in Redis keeps index lean and avoids heavy nested ranges, while index still carries coarse range summaries for degraded mode and early pruning.
 * H3-based tiling yields stable, cacheable partitions and cheap aggregation, while still allowing precise geo\_shape when necessary.
 * Adaptive widening balances result quality with query latency.

-If you want, I can tailor concrete OpenSearch mappings, example H3 resolutions per zoom level, or the LTR feature dictionary and training cadence for your markets.
+---

+## Appendix: Open Questions

-Open questions to tailor further
+### Open Questions to Tailor Further

 * Do you want Experiences integrated in v1 or later?
 * Preference for a global strongly-consistent DB vs cell-based regional booking?
 * Target cloud(s) and existing PSP preferences?
 * Adapt for specially the booking/DB choices and sketch a reference deployment topology with concrete tech picks?
+* Elaborate more on concrete OpenSearch mappings, example H3 resolutions per zoom level, or the LTR feature dictionary and training cadence for your markets?